mpf0909/pathology_part_II_project/README.md

 pip install .
 pip install --upgrade openslide-python
 ```
-- Install QuPath 0.3.2: https://github.com/qupath/qupath and add a symbolic link ``"qupath"`` pointing to the QuPath executable binary in a folder added to your PATH.
+- Install [QuPath 0.3.2](https://github.com/qupath/qupath) and add a symbolic link ``"qupath"`` pointing to the QuPath executable binary in a folder added to your PATH.
-- create patches for aligned H&E and IHC WSIs (NB code not uploaded to repo since part of Lyzeum proprietary IP)
+- create patches for aligned H&E and IHC WSIs
 ```
+change
 ```